HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

   * *Why?* Inductors resist changes in current because of their magnetic fields.
 The magnetic field must build up first, delaying the current flow.
 Like pushing a heavy object, maximum movement occurs well after maximum force is applied.

 * **Capacitors:** In a capacitor, the current leads the voltage by 90 degrees.
   * *Why?* Capacitors store electrical charge.
-Current flows immediately to build charge, but voltage increases gradually as charge accumulates.
+Current starts flowing immediately to begin building charge, but voltage increases gradually as charge accumulates.
 Like compressing a spring, the movement is fastest at the beginning while the stored energy (voltage) builds up more slowly.

 This 90-degree phase shift makes reactance fundamentally different from resistance and is why impedance calculations use the "j" operator.

 #### Reactance: The Frequency-Dependent Opposition

-> **Key Information:** *Reactance is opposition to the flow of alternating current caused by capacitance or inductance.* {{< link id="G5A02" >}}
+> **Key Information:** *Reactance is a frequency-dependent opposition to alternating current caused by capacitors and inductors.* {{< link id="G5A02" >}}

 Unlike resistance, which converts electrical energy to heat, reactance temporarily stores energy in electric or magnetic fields and then returns it to the circuit.
 This creates a phase shift between voltage and current that's crucial for many radio applications.